Kayram2710/AI-FaceRecognition/README.md

 > It will select 600 images from the sub-folders as a hard limit

-> The folder used by the script is called "Raw Dataset" It is a folder installed locally that contains the raw image
+> The folder used by the script is called "Raw Data" It is a folder established locally that contains the raw images we obtained

 > It can be run by simply calling it from the command line, with the prerequisite of having the dependency pillow installed